glowkeeper/P3D/docs/labs/week6Session2.md

 Your [Module Convenor](https://glowkeeper.github.io/) suggests the following:

-+ Use your imagination
-+ Expand on your prior work
++ Expand on prior work
 + Get inspiration from elsewhere
-+ Crits

 Be sure to reference!
 Remember, you can plagiarise yourself!